barsoom/debitech/README.md

 Configuration:

     # METHOD, MAC, ACCOUNT_NAME: Just like with the Web Api.
-    # API_USER: A API user you can create in DIBS manager.
+    # API_USER, API_PASSWORD:    A API user you can create in DIBS manager.
-    # API_PASSWORD: If it does not work, try to regenerate the password, some characters are not
-    #               possible with the SOAP library.
     debitech_server_config = {
       :method => "METHOD",
       :secret_key => "MAC",